 Employee Web Account (with Custom HR Roles for Multi-User Access)

 HR.my is a true multi-user online HR Management system which fully supports role-based user access management.
 For starters, there are 2 user account types, which are Employer and Employee accounts.
-As an Employer, role-based multi-user access control refers to assigning multiple employees with different User Roles to access your Employer account.
+As an Employer, role-based multi-user access control refers to assigning multiple employees with different HR Roles to access your Employer account.
 Typically these will be the employees from the HR department.

 Before assigning an employee with a specific HR User Role to access your Employer account, you will need to invite them to sign up for their Employee Web Account first.